5 must-see waterfalls in Southeast Asia

 Luang Prabang, Laos – Kuang Si waterfalls

-The Kuang Si Falls, also known as Tat Kuang Si Waterfalls, is a three tier waterfall about 29 kilometres south of Luang Prabang.
-These waterfalls are an absolute must see for tourist in the area.
+The Kuang Si Falls, also known as Tat Kuang Si Waterfalls, is a three-tier waterfall about 29 kilometers south of Luang Prabang.
+These waterfalls are an absolute must-see for tourists in the area.
 Plan a whole day to chill and check out the falls.
 The falls begin in shallow pools atop a steep hillside accessible via a small trail.
-The water then cascades down the main 60 meter fall before collecting in numerous turquoise blue pools as it flows downstream, a perfect example of travertine falls.
+The water then cascades down the main 60-meter fall before collecting in numerous turquoise blue pools as it flows downstream, a perfect example of travertine falls.
 The locals charge a small admission fee to visit the site, but it is well maintained with walkways and bridges to guide the visitor, there is also a small Tourist centre with a couple of bears and other animals to look at.
 Most of the pools are open to swimming with one even boasting a rope swing and some diving spots.
-However, one of the pools is closed due to it’s sacred nature.
+However, one of the pools is closed due to its sacred nature.
 Tuk-tuks should be around $15 return with 4-5 hours at the falls.